 Log on to your Remedyforce site as an administrator.

 In the Salesforce Classic UI, navigate to Security Controls → Single Sign-On Settings.
 In the Salesforce Lightning Experience UI, navigate to Setup → Settings → Identity → Single Sign-On Settings.

-Click the Edit button and select the SAML Enabled option.
+Click the Edit button.
+Select the SAML Enabled option and the Make Federation ID case-insensitive option.
 Click Save.